Data-intensive systems

 Search over content

 Inverted index + ranking service.
-The hard part isn't indexing — it's relevance and keeping the index fresh.
+The hard part isn't indexing — it's relevance, freshness, and a rebuild path.

 Why this, here: The canonical derived-view pattern.